scalar-labs/scalar-kubernetes/docs/ScalarDLBackupCreationRestoration.md

 ## Restore

 To restore the backup, you must follow the [Restore Backup](https://github.com/scalar-labs/scalardb/blob/master/docs/backup-restore.md#restore-backup) section.
-You must restore Scalar Ledger and Auditor tables with the same restore point if you use Ledger and Auditor.
+You must restore Scalar DL Ledger and Auditor tables with the same restore point if you use Ledger and Auditor.